Generational Gift Planning

 How it works

-Our first recommendation was to allocate all or a portion of the current cash gifts being made to his children into annual life insurance premium.
+Our first recommendation was to allocate all or a portion of the current cash gifts being made to his children into annual life insurance premiums.
 In this scenario, we emphasized the impact he could have with helping each of his children’s personal retirement and legacy needs.
 We suggested allocating $10,000 per child into a life insurance policy to be owned by his children.
 The policy would be designed to accumulate cash as a potential retirement supplement if needed.
 Death benefit was a secondary need as each child had term insurance in force.

 The core values of life insurance, protection against early death, tax-free death benefit, tax-deferred growth of cash were big reasons this client loved this idea.
 However, being able to provide his children with something so important for families really hit home with this client.